Code-Institute-Submissions/MikaCodez-GHITrestaurant_NovResub/README.md

 Click "Deploy branch"

-Once the program runs: you should see the message "the app was sussesfully deployed" 23.
+Once the program runs: you should see the message "the app was successfully deployed" 23.
 Click the button "View"

 Forking the GitHub repository By forking out of this repository you will be able to view and edit the code without affecting the original repository.